Skip Ribbon Commands

 Treatment varies with the type of squint present.
 In some, non-medical treatment (e.g. spectacles, eye patching, eye exercises, etc.) are more appropriate; while in others, eye muscle surgery is necessary.

-As squints may occasionally be associated with an underlying brain or eye problem, the ophthalmologist would perform a thorough eye examination to exclude such problems.
+As squints may occasionally be associated with an underlying brain or eye problem, the ophthalmologist would perform a thorough eye examination and may order further investigations to exclude such problems.

 Squints (Strabismus) - Preparing for surgery